nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `list`<br>
   `select 2`<br>
-  Selects the 2nd person in the address book.
+  Selects the 2nd task in the list.
-* `find Betsy` <br>
+* `find Eat Chips and Pizza` <br>
   `select 1`<br>
-  Selects the 1st person in the results of the `find` command.
+  Selects the 1st task in the results of the `find` command.

 ### 2.8.
 Clearing all tasks : `clear`